 According to industry estimates, 30% of all online retail transactions are made on the mobile phone.
-With the increasing use of mobile apps among smartphone users, messaging and social media usage are among the top 5 categories of apps accessed by online users.
-Business enterprises are now majorly investing into AI-powered chatbots to provide customer communication and service.
-For example, the Royal Dutch Airlines is enabling traveller check-ins and flight notifications through its Facebook app.
+With the increasing use of mobile apps among smartphone users, messaging and social media usage is among the top 5 categories of apps accessed by online users.
+Business enterprises are now majorly investing in AI-powered chatbots to provide customer communication and service.
+For example, Royal Dutch Airlines is enabling traveler check-ins and flight notifications through its Facebook app.
 Currently, Facebook Messenger has over 300,000 active bots on its platform exchanging around 20 billion messages between business enterprises and customers each month.

 In the next section, let’s explore more deeply the adoption of artificial intelligence in business analytics including that of AI and machine learning in business intelligence.

 Artificial Intelligence in Business Analytics and Business Intelligence

 The global business world is witnessing increasing volumes of connected devices and business data.
 According to Statista, IoT-enabled connected devices are projected to increase to 75 billion by the year 2025 (up from 26 billion devices in 2019).
 Along with the number of IoT devices, the data generated by these connected devices is exploding with over 5 quintillion data bytes being generated each day.